US probes Tesla Autopilot, steering wheels that can come off - KESQ

 When Patel wrote that he had lost faith in Tesla and asked for a refund, the service center removed the charge.

 Patel was later given the option of keeping the car or getting it replaced with a new one.
-Patel said he chose to get a replacement.
+Patel said he chose a replacement.

-Patel said he’s a fan of Tesla CEO Elon Musk and has invested a large chunk of his savings in the company’s stock, which fell almost 4% Wednesday.
+Patel said he’s a fan of Tesla CEO Elon Musk and has invested a large chunk of his savings in Tesla stock, which closed Wednesday down 3%.

 “My kids were a little scared to ride in a loaner Tesla and, as a parent, we are able to restore their confidence,” Patel said.
-He said he hopes Tesla will investigate and improve its quality control “so no other family experiences what we experienced.”
+He said he hopes Tesla will investigate and improve its quality control.

-Detached steering wheels are rare in the auto industry, but not unprecedented.
-In February, Nissan recalled about 1,000 Ariya electric vehicles because the wheels could come off of the steering column due to a loose bolt.
+Detached steering wheels are rare in the industry, but not unprecedented.
+In February, Nissan recalled about 1,000 Ariya electric vehicles for a similar problem.

-In addition to the Autopilot investigation, NHTSA has opened investigations during the past three years into Teslas braking suddenly for no reason, suspension problems and other issues.
+NHTSA also has opened investigations during the past three years into Teslas braking suddenly for no reason, suspension problems and other issues.

 In February, NHTSA pressured Tesla into recalling nearly 363,000 vehicles with “Full Self-Driving” software because the system can break traffic laws.
 The system is being tested on public roads by as many as 400,000 Tesla owners.
-But NHTSA said in documents that it can make unsafe actions such as traveling straight through an intersection while in a turn-only lane, going through a yellow traffic light without proper caution or failing to respond to changes in posted speed limits.
+But NHTSA said in documents that it can make unsafe actions such as traveling straight through an intersection from a turn-only lane, going through a yellow traffic light without proper caution or failing to respond to speed limit changes.

 The U.S. Justice Department also has asked Tesla for documents from Tesla about “Full Self-Driving” and Autopilot.